KB4YG/frontend/README.md

 to convey this difference between all-in-use and never-available.
 Use the `spotStr` or `handicapStr` getters to access string variants of these parking counts (returns 'n/a' for negative counts).

-Regarding naming motivation, we considered `AccessPoint` instead of `ParkingLot` but chose the latter due to its increased specificity and relevancy towards the use case of the user.
+Regarding naming motivation, we considered "AccessPoint" instead of "ParkingLot" but chose the latter due to its increased specificity and relevancy towards the use case of the user.
 Note that a parking lot may just be a gravel or dirt covered rather than cemented.